Table of Contents

 Set Prospects from the onset

 Easily define work conditions from the beginning.
-The best way to onboard a remote employee is going overboard in terms of how valuable information you give them.
+The best way to onboard a remote employee is to go overboard in terms of how valuable information you give them.
 What’s their daily schedule?
 Are they flexible?
 Do they get an hour for lunch?
-What’s their favoured way to communicate?
+What’s their favourite way to communicate?

 Schedule regular one on one’s

 Checking in regularly keeps both parties streamlined on progress and prospects.
 When you manage remote employees, checking in regularly helps grease feedback and make fellowship.